kruschid/typesafe-routes/docs/basic-features/parameter-parsing.md

 ### **Parameter Record**

 Frameworks such as [React Router](https://reactrouter.com) provide a [record](https://reactrouter.com/en/main/hooks/use-params#useparams) containing parameter values.
-These parameters, typically in string format, can be processed using the `$parseParams` method.
+These parameters, typically in string format, can be processed using the `parsePath` function.
 This method transforms these string values into their respective JavaScript types, enhancing data handling within the application.

 ``` ts
 // this object might be provided by a routing library